Roger Miller (AP Photo / Lennox McClendon)

-Roger Miller died 20 years ago today.
-We remember some of his greatest country hits.
+Singer Roger Miller died Oct.
+25, 1992 – 20 years ago today.
+We're remembering him by looking back at some of his greatest country hits.

 Since I have a beloved uncle named Roger Miller, I've always thought it was pretty neat that there was a country star who bore his name.
 In fact, when I was a kid, I thought it was my uncle who recorded hits like "King of the Road" and "Dang Me."